 [PDF used with permission granted by the American Oriental Society.] - Jaakov Levi, Die Inkongruenz im biblischen Hebräisch, in Journal of Biblical Literature 108 (1989), pp. 499-501.

-[PDF used with permission granted by the Society of Biblical Literature.] - Joel Rosenberg, King and Kin: Political Allegory in the Hebrew Bible, in Journal of the American Oriental Society 109 (1989), pp. 294-295.
+[PDF used with permission granted by the Society of Biblical Literature.] - Joel Rosenberg, King and Kin: Political Allegory in the Hebrew Bibleing and Kin: Political Allegory in the Hebrew Bible, in Journal of the American Oriental Society 109 (1989), pp. 294-295.

 [PDF used with permission granted by the American Oriental Society.] - Thomas L. Thompson, The Origin Traditions of Ancient Israel: I. The Literary Formation of Genesis and Exodus 1-23, in Journal of the American Oriental Society 110 (1990), p.
 160.